JAshishj/pwn.college_Ashish/Processes and Jobs.md

 # **5.<ins></ins>**:-
-   The challenge asks us to
+   This challeng's `run` wants to see another copy of itself running and using the same terminal.
+Use the terminal to launch it, then suspend it, then launch another copy while the first is suspended!
 ## My solve:-
    **My flag** :-``

-   So, the challenge asked us to
+   So, the challenge asked us to run `/challenge/run` and then suspend it and then again run `/challenge/run`, hence i opened he shell and ran `/challenge/run` and suspended it using the hotkey `Ctrl-Z` and then ran `/chllenge/run` again and got the flag.
    ```bash

    ```

 ### What i learned:-
-   I learned that
+   I learned that we can suspend processes to the background with the hotkey `Ctrl-Z`.

 ### Refference :-
    None